MathRovi/housing-Matheo-Rouviere/README.md

 1. Create the PostgreSQL database:

-- Open a terminal/console where you can run psql, and connect as a PostgreSQL superuser:
+- Open a terminal/console where you can run psql, and connect as a PostgreSQL superuser: Bash

-bash
 psql -U postgres

-- Create a database (e.g., housing_db) and a user (e.g., matheo) with password:
+- Create a database (e.g., housing_db) and a user (e.g., matheo) with password: SQL

-sql
 CREATE DATABASE housing_db;
 CREATE USER matheo WITH PASSWORD 'u6x5qhup';
 GRANT ALL PRIVILEGES ON DATABASE housing_db TO matheo;

-- (Optional) Grant permissions on the public schema if needed:
+- (Optional) Grant permissions on the public schema if needed: SQL

-sql
 \c housing_db;
 GRANT CREATE ON SCHEMA public TO matheo;